tools.htm

 PARAMETRICS 1/2HP 1800RPM 4.7A 90V DC MOTOR WITH VARIABLE SPEED CONTROL, 5/8" shaft, Ex+, $200 (Parametrics, 284 Racebrook Rd., Orange, CT 06477, 203-795-0811)

-SPEED CHANGER.
+SPEED REDUCER.
 20:1 ratio.
-One revolution of the shaft facing you results in 20 revolutions of the other 2 shafts, 1/2" diameter shafts.
-I would love to use this to make a paddle wheel catamaran.
-Please buy it before I spend the time on this Quixotic quest. $35
+One revolution of the shaft facing you is the result of 20 revolutions of the other 2 shafts, 1/2" diameter shafts. $100

 GRAHAM 1/2HP 1725RPM 2.5A 180V DC MOTOR model 690502143, 1/2" shaft, (mfg by Stowell Industries, Menomene Falls, WI 53051), 2 motors with variable speed control unit (will control both motors) with on off switch, Ex+, $350